 Extruding is one of the fastest ways to transform 2D vector artwork into 3D geometry.
 It’s also an essential aspect of polygon modeling.
 This article will cover some of the basic methods for extruding splines and polygons in Cinema4D.

-What does Extruding in Cinema 4D do exactly?
+What does extruding in Cinema 4D do?

 Extruding in Cinema 4D can be pretty contextual, meaning how it works and what it makes can vary a lot depending on the situation you are using it in.
 However, one thing remains constant, extruding always creates new geometry out of existing splines or polygons.